Soloflex Founder/CEO, Jerry Wilson, Announces Bid for Oregon Governor

 Wilson intends to use Executive Power without delay to institute the following:

-- Issue an Executive Order to re-empower juries in criminal trials to judge both the LAW and the FACTS of the case as explicitly expressed in Oregon’s constitution, Article 1, Section 16.
+• Re-empower juries in criminal trials to judge both the LAW and the FACTS of the case as explicitly expressed in Oregon’s constitution, Article 1, Section 16.
 “Lawyers aren’t the only ones who can read.
 Judges and prosecutors will no longer misinform jurors of their rightful constitutional power to represent the people.
 Whoever punishes the criminal is the ruler of society.
 That is the role of the citizens, not the lawyer’s bar.”

 Wilson also intends to use the Executive Power to institute publicly financed elections for all elected offices in the state.